 The official start date for the CVIs is the first trading day of July 2012.
 The CVI is reported in basis points up to two decimal places.
-Back-calculated historical series using end of month data (except for the S&P 500 which uses daily data) are provided for comparison purposes.3 All CVI series go back to the first trading day of 1996 except for the eurozone which began at the first trading day of 1999.
+Back-calculated historical series using daily data are provided for comparison purposes.4 All CVI series go back to the first trading day of 1996 except for the eurozone which began on the first trading day of 1999.